MIGG-NTU/academic/content/authors/huili/_index.md

 - Alumni
 ---

-Dongdong Wang visited MIG between 2019 September and 2020 September.
-During that period, he worked on seismic inversion of P and PmP arrival times.
+Hui Li joined MIG in November 2018 as a visiting master student to conduct seismic modelling and imaging studies.
+During the visiting, she mainly completed seismic tomography research on the source areas of the 2008 Wenchuan earthquake and the 2013 Lushan earthquake.
+She went back to Chengdu University of Technology in April 2019.